kajalsingal369/RealEstatePrediction/README.md

 📁 Dataset
 The dataset contains Bangalore property listings with features like location, area in square feet, number of bedrooms, bathrooms, and total price.

+🚀 Results
+Achieved low RMSE using a simplified linear model with regularization.

+Reduced feature dimensionality through location encoding and domain-based filtering.

+Ready-to-integrate model for a house pricing prediction API or web app.